Michael Gove: Early life

 Gove was born Graeme Andrew Logan on 26 August 1967.
 His biological mother, whom he originally understood to have been an unmarried Edinburgh student, was in fact a 23-year-old cookery demonstrator.
-Gove regarded Edinburgh as his birthplace until it was revealed in a biography in 2019 that he was born in a maternity hospital in Fonthill Road, Aberdeen.
+He regarded Edinburgh as his birthplace until it was revealed in a biography in 2019 that he was born in a maternity hospital in Fonthill Road, Aberdeen.
 Logan was put into care soon after he was born.

 At the age of four months he was adopted by a couple in Aberdeen, Ernest and Christine Gove, by whom he was brought up.
 After he joined the Gove family, Logan's name was changed to Michael Andrew Gove.
 His adoptive father, Ernest, ran EE Gove and Sons, a fish processing business at Aberdeen Harbour in Torry.
 Established by Ernest's father, the business was sold by Ernest in the 1980s.
 Gove's adoptive mother, Christine, was a lab assistant at the University of Aberdeen, later working at the Aberdeen School for the Deaf.

 Gove, his parents, and his adoptive sister Angela Christine lived in a small property in the Kittybrewster area of Aberdeen, before moving to a residence on Rosehill Drive.
 He was educated at two state schools (Sunnybank Primary School and Kittybrewster Primary School), and later, on the recommendation of his primary school teacher, he sat and passed the entrance exam for the independent Robert Gordon's College.

 At Robert Gordon's, classmates and teachers recalled him as confident and intellectually curious.
 According to a former teacher, "at the start of every lesson a hand would go up and it would be Michael".
-He rode an old-fashioned bicycle, wore suits, recited poetry and participated enthusiastically in debates, although he was less strong at sport.
+He rode an old-fashioned bicycle, wore suits, recited poetry, and participated enthusiastically in debates, although he was less strong at sport.
 Gove later recalled feeling intellectually out of place at home and described himself as a "swot" who asked questions from an early age.
 In 2012, he wrote an apology letter to his former French teacher for misbehaving in class.

 Gove joined the Labour Party in 1983 and campaigned for the party in the 1983 general election.
 Outside of school, he spent time as a Sunday school teacher at Causewayend Church.
 As he entered sixth year, his father's business had collapsed and the family could no longer afford the school fees, so he won a scholarship.
 He served as a school prefect in his final two years.